cosmicBboy/cosmicBboy.github.io/_posts/2018-12-28-validating-pandas-dataframes.md

     return x, y, {"df_key": df}
 ```

+### Cleaning Created Date

-Finally, we clean up the `created_date` column and create a new column
+The following transformation cleans up the `created_date` column and creates a new column
 `created_date_clean` with the format `YYYY-MM-DD`.
 We'll need this in order
 to count up the number of records created per day for the last question: